offmywave011/masterconcrete/Detecting-and-drawing-contours.md

     PolygonView polygonView = (PolygonView) findViewById(R.id.polygonView);
     frameHandler.addResultHandler(polygonView);

 Done.
-If you'll start the app, the polygon will be drawn on the screen.
+If you are starting the app, the polygon will be drawn on the screen.

 #### Customizing drawn polygon